List of Spider-Man: The Animated Series characters: Venom

-Like the comics' version of Venom, this version is a reporter named Eddie Brock (voiced by Hank Azaria).
-However unlike the comic story, Brock is introduced as an antagonist to Spider-Man prior to becoming Venom.
+Like the comics' version of Venom, this version is a reporter named Eddie Brock (voiced by Hank Azaria), but unlike the comic story, Brock is introduced as an antagonist to Spider-Man prior to becoming Venom.
 Also the series made much greater strides at establishing the rivalry between the two as well as exemplifying Brock's motives, and linking him to other notable characters.

 In the series, Brock is an ambitious reporter, but demonstrates quite a lack of integrity, and blames Spider-Man for his failures instead of his own poor judgement.
 Brock's story begins under the employment of newspaper owner J. Jonah Jameson.
 When he discovers that Dr. Curt Connors was the monstrous Lizard, he was eager to expose him for a Pulitzer-worthy story, and paid no consideration for Connors' family.
-But fortunately he was stopped by Spider-Man, who transformed Connors back to normal in time for Brock to look like a fool in front of Jameson.
+He was stopped by Spider-Man, who transformed Connors back to normal in time for Brock to look like a fool in front of Jameson.
 Later, Brock collaborated with Norman Osborn and Spencer Smythe to expose Spider-Man on live TV, by capturing and unmasking him.
 However, when the captured Spider-Man turned out to be Flash Thompson in his own costume for a prank, Jameson fires Brock due to the humiliation of faulty journalism and has two security guards throw him out.

 Afterwards, Alistair Smythe attacks Brock, Osborn and Jameson with a newly rebuilt "Black Widow" Spider-Slayer, blaming them for the supposed death of his father Spencer.
-During this time, Brock was shown trying to get a job at another newspaper company where it's editor-in-chief had gotten information from Jameson that Eddie was "nothing but trouble".
+During this time, Brock was shown trying to get a job at another newspaper company where its editor-in-chief had gotten information from Jameson that Eddie was "nothing but trouble".
 Brock begged the editor-in-chief to give him a chance which had the editor-in-chief take a shot at it as he is in need of a reporter.
 Just then, a Spider-Slayer arrives and chases Brock while wrecking the newspaper building.
 Brock was rescued by Spider-Man.
 Despite this, the Slayer's destruction caused the editor-in-chief to quote to an approaching Brock "Jameson was right, you're fired!"
 Again Brock blames Spider-Man and swears revenge.

 In "The Alien Costume" three-parter, Brock manages to shoot pictures of Spider-Man at a crashed space shuttle, who was there to rescue the astronauts, John Jameson and his co-pilot.
 He attempts to frame Spider-Man to robbing the shuttle, which was actually robbed by the Rhino for the Kingpin.
 Jameson gives Brock his job back, and campaigned aggressively for Spider-Man's capture, until John Jameson reveals to his father about the man in the Rhino costume.
 Jameson retracts his campaign against Spider-Man and furiously fires Brock once again while calling for security to throw Brock out.
 Brock is never seen working for anyone again, and once again blames Spider-Man for his misfortune.